How did we get here:

 GRATITUDE and THANKS

-Dalhousie Medical Research Foundation has been instrumental to Dr. Ilie and the Soillse lab she leads in securing funding so that this research could happen.
-With patients and physicians engagement, with the support she received from DMRF donors, and other research funding organizations (e.g., BHCRI, RNS) , the mandate of the vision Frank and Debbi Sobey had in 2006 is closer to fruition.
+Dalhousie Medical Research Foundation (now Dalhousie’s Faculty of Medicine Advancement Office), alongside with Frank and Debbi Sobey, have been instrumental to Dr. Ilie and the Dalhousie Faculty of Medicine Soillse lab she leads in securing funding so that this research could happen.
+With patients and physicians engagement, with the support she received from DMRF donors, and other research funding organizations (e.g., BHCRI, Research Nova Scotia) , the mandate of the vision Frank and Debbi Sobey had in 2006 is closer to fruition.

 Together we are changing lives!